-During this 18 months experience, NARBO learned several lessons and it was noticed in the NARBO charter there is no provision to accommodate new person to any cardre posts of NARBO in the case of they left the organization.
+During this 18 months experience, NARBO learned several lessons and it was noticed in the NARBO charter there is no provision to accommodate a new person to any cardre posts of NARBO in the case of when he/she left the organization.
 This was practically happened for the Vice Chair Position.
-Next NARBO meting on 2-3, September 2005 will address this issue and do some amendments to the existing Charter.
+Next NARBO Bench Making meeting on 2-3, September 2005, at Bali, Indonesia will address this issue and do some amendments to the existing Charter.
+Dr Tennakoon attended for 2nd Bench Marking workshop held in Bali , Indonesia immediately after the 2nd SEA Water forum.